- Female students and employees are under-represented in STEM-related fields.

 The UN has called on the global community to end this imbalance, and every year holds an International Day of Women in Science to help accomplish this goal.

-To mark this year's event, here are three facts about women and science, technology, engineering and mathematics (STEM).
+To mark this year's event, here are three facts about women in STEM (science, technology, engineering and mathematics).

 When it comes to the world of science, women are in the minority.
 Less than 30% of the world’s researchers are women and this under-representation occurs in every region in the world.